JMPerez/jmperez.github.com/_posts/2012-08-26-facebook-ios-html5-native.md

 layout: post
 title: 'Facebook for iOS: From HTML5 to native'
 date: 2012-08-26 10:07:43+00:00
-excerpt: Facebook has rewritten their iOS app from HTML5 to native code to provide a faster user experience.
+description: Facebook has rewritten their iOS app from HTML5 to native code to provide a faster user experience.
 Having actively promoted HTML5 development, this shows hybrid apps performance is still not good enough, but some ideas can be taken from this decision.